kubeflow/model-registry/CONTRIBUTING.md

 ### Podman

-Podman also supports Rosetta (Apple specific) emulation which is handy since the Google MLMD project dependency is x86 specific.
+[Podman](https://podman.io/) also supports Rosetta (Apple specific) emulation which is handy since the Google MLMD project dependency is x86 specific.
-You can install Podman from the Podman [website](https://podman.io/).

 We recommend setting up the Podman machine with root priviledges, and setting the environment variable